bocoup/webpack-workshop/content/01-working-around-incompatibilities/content/01-resolving-require.md

 The first step is to figure out what type of request we are dealing with.
 If you are familiar with how node looks for modules, this should look very familiar.

-There are many ways you can configure how webpack searches for files to match these requests.
+There are many ways you can configure how webpack searches for files to match these requests...
 --

 - Absolute: